Chia-Network/chia-docs/docs/03consensus/three_vdf_chains.md

 There are 4 **blocks**: B1, B2, B3, and B4.
 Farmers create these blocks.
 The blocks have pointers (the arrows), and the data the pointers are pointing to is all contained within the blocks themselves.
 At least 16 blocks have been created in the diagram's sub-slot, but we don’t draw all of them due to space constraints.

 The challenge chain and the reward chain each create 64 signage points, released every 9.375 seconds (on average) by timelords.
 Blocks must include the signage point VDFs (which mark the signage points) for both chains.

+The timelords send their VDF output to their full node, which adds it into an EndOfSubSlotBundle.
+This bundle includes the output from each chain (for example c1, ic1, and r1 in the diagram).
+The bundle is propagated to all other full nodes.
 Blocks must also include the infusion point VDFs for all three chains.

 The challenge chain broadcasts the challenges (c1 and c2).
-The chain also executes the VDF from the start of the sub-slot to the end with nothing infused into it (the circles are VDF proofs but they do not interrupt the VDF).
+The same chain also executes the VDF from the start of the sub-slot to the end with nothing infused into it (the circles are VDF proofs but they do not interrupt the VDF).
 That is, in the challenge chain, the "lottery" is completely pre-determined, and not affected by blocks in the slot, until the end of the slot.

 The reward chain infuses every block that is included.

 The chain in the middle is called the **infused challenge chain**.
 It starts at the first infused block for each challenge, and goes on until the end of the slot.

-A **slot** is the list of sub-slots which contain at least 16 reward-chain blocks based on the challenge of the first sub-slot, or later sub-slots.
+Recall that a **slot** must have at least 16 reward-chain blocks.
+A sub-slot doesn't have a minimum number of blocks (though it targets 32 blocks).
+Instead, a sub-slot always ends when sub-slot_iterations has been reached (this is targeted to take 10 minutes).

+Because a sub-slot is targeted to produce more than 16 blocks, a slot usually only needs one sub-slot to meet its minimum-block requirement, but that is not always the case.
 For example, we may have only 10 blocks in a sub-slot, and then 3 and then 7, which means those three sub-slots form one slot.
-Usually each sub-slot is also a slot, since more than 16 blocks are included on average.
-The **deficit** is the number of blocks still necessary to end the slot: this is described later in more detail.
+The **deficit** is the number of blocks still necessary to end the slot: this is described in more detail in  [Section 3.9](/docs/03consensus/overflow_blocks#minimum-block-requirement "Section 3.9: Overflow Blocks and Weight").

 At the end of the slot, the challenge chain is combined with the infused challenge chain to generate the new challenge c2, which is used to start the challenge chain for the next sub-slot.